Robert Cardillo, Director

 General Urrutia-Varhall was commissioned in 1984 as a graduate of the U.S. Air Force Academy.
 Following her initial assignments at Offutt Air Force Base, Neb., she was selected to participate in the Professional Military Graduate Intelligence Program in Washington, D.C.
 After completion, she was the first Air Force representative to the National Military Intelligence Center.
 Her service at the Pentagon included executive support duty to three Secretaries of Defense and as an international politico-military affairs officer on the Somalia Task Force.
 Read More »

-Anthony Vinci, Ph.D., Director of Plans and Programs
+Anthony Vinci, Ph.D., Associate Director for Capabilities

 Dr. Vinci is the founder and former CEO of Findyr, a revolutionary